sangitak12/Bengaluru-House-Price-Prediction/README.md

 # Bengaluru-House-Price-Prediction

-From this project we will be able to understand how house prices depend on other factors.
-Before buying a house, there are many factors a potential house buyer considers.A buyer would like to get a rough estimate of the fair price of a house/flat.
-Also if someone is into house flipping business, predicting the house prices is a crucial component if he/she wants to make profit.By analyzing these Bangalore house data we will determine the approximate price for the houses.
-Dataset has 9 columns where the target variable is price.
-The independent variables are factors like number of bathrooms, total sqft area, type of location etc.
-The models used here are LinearRegression,DecisionTreeRegression,Lasso, RandomForestRegression.
+Bangalore house price prediction project focuses on predicting house prices in Bangalore using regression techniques.
+The project aims to understand the factors that influence house prices in Bangalore.
+Potential house buyers can benefit from getting an estimate of the fair price of a house/flat.
+House flipping business operators can use price predictions to make informed decisions and maximize profits.
+The dataset used for this project contains 9 columns, with the target variable being the price of the house.
+Independent variables include factors such as the number of bathrooms, total square footage area, and location type.
+Regression models used in this project include Linear Regression, Decision Tree Regression, Lasso, and Random Forest Regression.
+Based on the results obtained, Linear Regression demonstrates the highest score among the models used.
+Linear Regression model can provide the most accurate predictions for Bangalore house prices.